-In Montréal, nine factories have a warning siren that will go off if there is a major industrial accident.
+In Montréal, ten factories have a warning siren that will go off if there is a major industrial accident.
 What should you do if you hear a warning siren?
 Follow these instructions to protect yourself.

 If you hear the warning siren, immediately go inside the nearest building.
 When there is an industrial accident, chemicals can be released in the air and form a toxic cloud.